 The Annual Security and Fire Safety Report, often referred to as the Clery Report, includes statistics about crimes and other security incidents reported to campus security authorities in the past three years.

 The report also outlines policies, practice and resources related to campus security, crime reporting, alcohol and drug use, victim assistance programs, student discipline, community safety alerts, crime prevention, access to campus facilities/properties and personal safety tips.
-Below are the past four Annual Security and Fire Safety Reports published by Fitchburg State University.
+Below are the past seven Annual Security and Fire Safety Reports published by Fitchburg State University.

 - 2020 Annual Security and Fire Safety Report (PDF)

 - 2019 Annual Security and Fire Safety Report (PDF)

 - 2018 Annual Security and Fire Safety Report (PDF)